gemeinl/braindecode-features/readme.md

 - variance

 ### [Hilbert](https://github.com/gemeinl/braindecode-features/blob/master/braindecode_features/domains/hilbert.py)
-The Hilbert extraction routine filters the data in time domain to the specified frequency bands (does not filter again, if another domain already filtered in time domain).
+The Hilbert extraction routine filters the continuous data in time domain to the specified frequency bands (does not filter again, if another domain already filtered in time domain).
 It processes the data using the Hilbert transform and cuts windows.
 Features are computed one dataset and one frequency band at a time and the shape that is passed to the hilbert feature extraction functions is `(n_windows x n_channels x n_times)`.
 Features implemented with this domain are:
 - phase_locking_values

 ### [Cross-frequency](https://github.com/gemeinl/braindecode-features/blob/master/braindecode_features/domains/cross_frequency.py)
-The cross-frequency extraction routine filters the data in time domain to the specified frequency bands (does not filter again, if another domain already filtered in time domain).
+The cross-frequency extraction routine filters the continuous data in time domain to the specified frequency bands (does not filter again, if another domain already filtered in time domain).
 It transforms the data of two different frequency bands using [Hilbert transform](https://en.wikipedia.org/wiki/Hilbert_transform) and cuts windows.
 Features are computed one dataset at a time and the shape that is passed to the cross-frequency feature extraction functions is `(2 x n_windows x n_channels x n_times)`.
 Features implemented with this domain are:
 - cross_frequency_coupling